How much of MYST can you run on a 4k 16k Atari 2600 cartridge?

 8-block wide source of additional color, so one extra color per line

-but only in that area.
-You also get an optional vertical line
+You also get an optional one-block wide vertical line

 (missile0) which is the same color as the pointer.
 The engine